-This way we can find the equation for invariant centre manifold to an arbitrary precision.
-Finally, we can conclude that the asymptotic state under considerations results from the saddle--node bifurcation and can be made split adding arbitrary small distortion in the model \cite{Perko:book, Wiggins:book}.
+In this way, we can find the equation for the invariant centre manifold to arbitrary precision.
+Finally, we conclude that the asymptotic state under consideration results from a saddle-node bifurcation and can be split by adding an arbitrarily small distortion to the model \cite{Perko:book, Wiggins:book}.

 The energy conservation condition \eqref{eq:en_j} and the acceleration equation \eqref{eq:accel_j} calculated at the asymptotic state under considerations are